APImetrics/APIm-CLI/docs/calls.md

 ### `apimetrics calls create`

-Create a new API call in the Project.
+Create a new API call in the Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE